 Step 5.
 Include VM Groups

 At the VM Groups step of the wizard, select VM groups that you want to recover, and click Add to include them in the plan.
+Note that you must add VMs that are running on source storage volumes — not destination volumes.

 For a VM group to be displayed in the Available Groups list, it must be included into the list of plan components available for the scope, as described in section Including VM Groups.
 By default, the list shows only those VM groups that relate to datastores protected by storage replication — to display all existing groups, select the Show all datastore groups check box.